 Collaboration and partnership remain a priority and relationships with formal and informal partners continue to be productive.
-Such strong connections enable continuous conversations around community need, opportunity for creative responses and enhanced organisational profile.
-Our community service is linked with various community group few of them.
+Such strong connections enable continuous conversations around community needs, opportunity for creative responses and enhanced organisational profile.
+Our community service is linked with various community groups.
+Several of these groups are displayed below.